-Bay Area-bred producer Rick Rock may not have the headline-commanding name of a Dr. Dre, or the media prowess of a Kanye West, but the multi-platinum producer feeding your ears a steady diet of classic tunes for close to 20 years.
-Since those early years of producing for the Conscious Daughters, MC Eiht, Spice 1 and others, he has provided the sonic back drop to many of your favorite artists’ songs.
+Bay Area producer Rick Rock may not have the headline-commanding name of Dr. Dre, or the media prowess of Kanye West, but the multi-platinum producer has been feeding your ears a steady diet of classic tunes for close to 20 years.
+Since those early years of producing for the Conscious Daughters, MC Eiht, Spice 1, and others, he has provided the sonic backdrop to many of your favorite artists’ songs.

-Rick Rock has been platinum since 1994’s MC Eiht featuring CMW’s “We Come Strapped” and hasn’t seen any decline in his platinum and gold track record, as evidence with a catalog which boasts production for 2Pac’s All Eyez On Me, E-40’s Hall of Game, The Element of Surprise and My Ghetto Report Card; as well as Fabulous’ debut, Ghetto Fabolous, and Jay-Z’s The Dynasty Roc La Familia to name a few.
+Rick Rock has been platinum since 1994’s MC Eiht featuring CMW “We Come Strapped” and hasn’t seen any decline in his platinum and gold track record, as evidenced by a catalog that boasts production for 2Pac‘s All Eyez On Me, E-40‘s Hall of Game, The Element of Surprise and My Ghetto Report Card; as well as Fabulous‘ debut, Ghetto Fabolous, and Jay-Z‘s The Dynasty Roc La Familia to name a few.

-With an first solo project, titled Rocket, on the way, BallerStatus sat down with Rick Rock to talk about a few of his hits over the years and working with the genre’s legends, his experience working with Dr. Dre, and coming in the game with production mentor Mike Mosley, as well as his opinion on Barack Obama, Mariah Carey, and much more.
+With his first solo project, titled Rocket, on the way, Chad Kiser sat down with Rick Rock for BallerStatus to talk about a few of his hits over the years and working with music legends, his experience working with Dr. Dre, and coming in the game with production mentor Mike Mosley, as well as his opinion on Barack Obama, working with Mariah Carey, and much more.

 BallerStatus: Tell me about putting together the track “Symphony in X Major” for Xzibit’s Man vs. Machine album.
 How did you get Dr. Dre to hop on there?